beyarkay/vvim/README.md

 - Running `cleanup.sh` cleans up the data from the keylogger and the serial output into one file named `sorted.log`.
 - A Gradient Boosted tree has been trained and saved to `model.pkl`.
-Currently it has a test accuracy of 79.7%.
+Currently it has a Training Accuracy of 0.986 and a Test Accuracy of 0.813:
-    - This will hopefully be improved as more data is gathered, as currently there are only 587 keypresses on which to train 9 categories, or about 65 examples per category which is not enough.
+    - Currently there are 2883 key press examples in the dataset, as only the following keys are counted: `j`, `m`, `n`, `b`, `h`, `y`, `k`, `y`, `u`, `i`
+    - Adding more sensors will mean that more keystrokes can be tracked, and so more training data can be gained from less manual typing
 - The file `eda.py` saves plots to `plots/` such as:

 ## Graphs